Christopher-Andersen/Main-Engine-Control-System/README.md

 #######################################################################################################################################################################################################################
 # Main-Engine-Control-System
-CLICK README.md, CLICK RAW, TO BE READ AS RAW FILE ONLY
 By: Christopher Andersen

 This project is the culmination of my efforts to re-create the original Tacho System developed by MAN B&W for ME main engines with my own input.